fusesource/hawtjni/hawtjni-website/src/documentation/developer-guide.md

 [Maven by Example](http://www.sonatype.com/books/mvnex-book/reference/public-book.html).

-The easiest way to get started with HawtJNI is copy and use [the example maven project](http://github.com/chirino/hawtjni/tree/master/hawtjni-example/) as a template for your module.
+The easiest way to get started with HawtJNI is copy and use [the example maven project](http://github.com/fusersource/hawtjni/tree/master/hawtjni-example/) as a template for your module.

-At the root of the maven project run:
+At the root of the Maven project run:
 {pygmentize:: text}
 mvn install
 {pygmentize}

-The maven build will produce the following artifacts:
+The Maven build will produce the following artifacts:

-* `target/${artifactId}-${version}.jar`: is the standard jar which maven produces that contains all your java classes.
+* `target/${artifactId}-${version}.jar`: is the standard jar which Maven produces that contains all your java classes.
 * `target/${artifactId}-${version}-native-src.zip`: is a source archive of a autoconf and msbuild based build project for the native library.
 You can easily build this on other platforms using the platforms native toolchain.
 * `target/${artifactId}-${version}-${platform}.jar` is the platform specific
 jar which contains the your build JNI library as a resource.

-These artifacts will be deployed to the maven repository so that other users can easily use them as dependencies in their builds.
+These artifacts will be deployed to the Maven repository so that other users can easily use them as dependencies in their builds.

 You may also be interesting in